 We know people who employ their own personal assistant for their care and support are worried about COVID-19.
 In this time of uncertainty, ensuring people who need care and support is a priority.
 We therefore want to reassure them that we will do everything possible to keep care going.
 The letter located here was sent out to Direct Payment recipients or their representatives outlining the current position and what to do should they have any difficulty maintaining support and how to access PPE.

-If personal assistants are concerned that they have COVID-19 they should follow the guidance on Direct Payments and Personal Assistants home care provision.
+If personal assistants are concerned that they have COVID-19 they should follow the guidance on COVID-19: how to work safely in domiciliary care in England.

 If the person’s personal assistant or team of personal assistants are unable to deliver the necessary care, it may be necessary to put contingency plans into action.
 For example, family members might be able to step in and support them to ensure that they receive the care they need.

 Local authorities should adopt a flexible approach, within the legal framework, to how Direct Payments are used during this period to ensure that appropriate care is delivered.
 Local authorities should consider requests to pay a close family member to provide care if the local authority determines this to be necessary.
 In line with the Direct Payment Policy this needs to be agreed by the Head of Service.

 Personal assistants (PA) providing care and support to people with social care needs in Lincolnshire can get PPE from the County Council.
 The cost of the PPE will be met by the County Council, service users will not need to use their personal budgets to buy the PPE.
 It is important that the PA requests and picks up their own PPE and not the service user or their family.